©2023 OnPay, Inc.

 Most New York employers are required to have workers’ compensation insurance coverage.
 Is your business one of them?
-If so, do you know how to purchase workers’ compensation insurance or what a policy covers if there is an incident at your place of business?
+And if so, do you know how to purchase a policy or what that policy covers if there is an incident at your place of business?

 In this guide, we will go over which employers are required to carry a policy, what types of injuries and illnesses coverage typically covers, and how to stay compliant.